Ayagikei/LifeUp-Wiki/docs/en/introduction/privacy-terms.md

 We use Google Firebase and Sentry to collect problem reports and performance data only for analytical purposes.

+Here are some data summaries:

+- **Nickname, Avatar, Gender**
+  Optional, used for the login function to access the "World" module, will be transferred to the server for storage, but can be changed and deleted
+- **Email**
+  Optional, for Google Drive sync, local storage, not transmitted to server
+- **WebDAV URL, Account and Password**
+  Optional, for WebDAV sync, local encrypted storage, not transmitted to server
+- **Crash information, performance data**
+  Transmitted to service providers (Google Firebase, Sentry) for problem and performance analysis, but never bound to user or device identifiers, nor contain user data

 The detailed data collection and processing methods for each function are shown below.

 #### 1.1 User information (third-party authorization)